-The December 17, 2024 Nor'easter storm and resulting flooding was one-time event.
-The owner of 204 Ocean has experienced predicted high tides and named storm events in their four years of residence on the Property.
-At no time prior to December 17, 2024 did the Property suffer from flood damage and tidal action.
-But, given the severity of the tidal conditions created by the December 17th Nor'easter, the owner is considering installing some form of protection landward of the setback line as shown on Ex.
-B. Before they were able to perform that installation, a representative of the Department, Matt Slagel, placed flags on the Property indicating what he believed to be the boundary of "beaches critical area" on the seaward side of the Property.
-Photographs of these flags are attached as Exhibit B to this RFR.
+The December 17, 2024, Nor'easter storm and resulting flooding was one-time event.
+The owners of the Property are aware of high tides and named storm events during their ownership and prior to their ownership but at no time prior to December 17, 2024, did the Property suffer from flood damage and tidal action. severity of the tidal conditions created by the December 17th Nor'easter, the owner is considering installing some form of protection but is not willing to sacrifice an extensive portion of the Property based on the boundary established by the flag placement.
 The Department's determination of what it believes to be jurisdictional "critical area" is a "department decision... that may give rise to a contested case."
 Consequently, the review procedures set forth in S. C. Code Ann.
 Sec.
 44-1-60 are applicable.
-Moreover, it appears that the Department placed these flags between February 27th and February 27th, 2024, and Mr. Kay's consultant, Christopher W. Moore, PE received written notification on February 28th, a copy of which is attached as Exhibit B. The deadline for filing this RFR is March 13, 2024.
+The Property owners were out of the Country when the flags were placed and were not contacted by the Department staff regarding the flag placement.
+At this time no written notice of placement of the flags has been provided to the Property owners.
+Regardless, the owners are entitled to review of this action.
+A review of these photographs, Ex.
+C, indicates the Department asserting jurisdiction within a vegetated area.